apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     (Java system property: **readonlymode.enabled**)
     **New in 3.4.0:**
     Setting this value to true enables Read Only Mode server support (disabled by default).
+    *localSessionsEnabled* has to be activated to serve clients.
+    A downgrade of an existing connections is currently not supported.
     ROM allows clients sessions which requested ROM support to connect to the server even when the server might be partitioned from the quorum.
 In this mode ROM clients can still read values from the ZK service, but will be unable to write